OCA/partner-contact/partner_tag_actions/README.rst

 To use this module, you need to :
 - Create a res.partner
-- Create a partner event
+- Create a partner tag action

 Bug Tracker
 ===========